 Now the fun begins.

 Sprinkle chopped hot dogs and corn evenly across the surface.
-The sweetness of the corn against the savory hot dogs is unexpectedly delightful, nostalgic, almost childlike.
+The sweetness of the corn compliments well with the savory hot dogs.
+Then add some shredded or cut cheese to the mix.

-Step 6: Add the Cheese and Sriracha Mayo
+Step 6: Cover and Drizzle the Sriracha Mayo

 If you want the cheese to melt faster, you can cover the pan briefly with a lid.
 This traps heat and creates a mini steam oven effect.